Montagu is an easy drive from Cape Town, making it the perfect weekend away.

 - De Oude Kombuis is simply stunning for a leisurely lunch

-- Visit the Spa and soak in the glorious warm water whilst enjoying the warm sun
+- Visit the Spa and soak in the gloriously warm water whilst enjoying the warm sun

 - Take a donkey cart ride.
 15 minutes, R25 for adults